nekowasabi/vim-annotation/README.md

-This plugin is textlink like wiki.
+# This plugin sets text annotation in selected word.

+# What vim-annotation is

+# Installation

+# Quick start

+# Settings

+# Screenshot

+# License

+# Maintainer